 Posted: July 25, 2012

-The source code is for compiling on Linux, BSD, or any other OS.
+The git source repository is really the best place to get naken_asm since it will have all the latest bug fixes and features.
+It should compile easily on Linux, BSD, or any other OS.
 Just install gcc and type ./configure and then make.

 How To Help

 Microcontrollers / Single Board Computers

 In order to give confidence that naken_asm isn't going to hinder anyone else's development, there are 3 different types of tests in the build system.
 The unit tests test small functions and modules outside the main naken_asm executable.
 For the comparison tests, there are text files with every single instruction with the output for each instruction assembled using another assembler (such as the GNU gas assembler), and a bash script compares the output of naken_asm with the output of these assemblers.

 All tests are in naken_asm's tests/ directory.

 History / About

 This project was started back in 2010 at first just targeting the MSP430.
 Back then I found the dev tools for this chip to be a bit frustrating since they typically required a Windows system, an expensive license, or just in general had difficulty detecting the hardware I had.

 The main parts of naken_asm were written in a modular way to allow other CPUs to be added, so after completing MSP430 I started on dsPIC.
 At that time Joe Davisson (who I've known since college... the band he played guitar in would play at the same clubs the band I was in was playing) started adding 6502 code.
 Joe also did all the 6502 / 65C816 work in Java Grinder along with the Atari 2600 and C64 coding.